MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-api-graphql.md

 To create an API for GraphQL:

-1. In the Fabric portal home page, select **Data Engineering** from the list of workloads.
+1. From the Fabric portal home page, select **Data Engineering** from the list of workloads.

 1. Select **API for GraphQL (Preview)**.